 Ms. Shell has represented municipal clients in matters ranging from misdemeanor criminal cases to large-scale basement flooding class actions.
-She currently serves as the Assistant City Attorney for the City of Grosse Pointe Park, Michigan.
+She served for two years as the Assistant City Attorney for the City of Grosse Pointe Park, Michigan.
 During law school, she worked for the City of River Rouge, Michigan City Attorney’s Office.

 In law school, Ms. Shell interned for the Honorable Nancy G. Edmunds of the United States District Court for the Eastern District of Michigan, and served as managing editor of The Journal of Law in Society.
 She was a member of a team that won the 2015 David Sive Award for Best Brief Overall at the Jeffrey G. Miller Pace National Environmental Law Competition.
 She was a brief writer and oralist on Wayne State’s ABA National Moot Court team, and placed in the top ten oralists in the Midwest Region.

 She is a member of the Detroit Bar Association (Barristers Board of Directors 2018-present; Education Committee Co-Chair 2018-19; Barristers Board Vice President 2019-20; Barristers Board President 2020-21), the Federal Bar Association, and the Detroit Regional Chamber of Commerce (Energy & Environment Committee).
 She is the recipient of the 2019 Barrister of the Year Award, which honors a Barristers board member who as exhibited a special commitment to service.

 She is active with several Detroit-based charities, including service as a volunteer mentor with VIP Mentoring, as a member of the Angel Tree Committee for Matrix Human Services, and as a member of the Young Donor Committee for Loyola High School.